How to Effectively Combine SEO and SMM in Your Campaign? Learn how SEO and SMM will help to draw more traffic, convert visitors to customers.

 Lots of people make a lot of noise when it comes to SEO, but do they really know the science behind it?
 Search Engine Optimization (SEO) is all about making sure you’re on friendly terms with search engines like Google.
 The way that they quickly return millions of interesting results even when you don’t type in an actual question relies on them analyzing patterns and frequencies of what are known as ‘keywords’.

-These are phrases which are designed to emulate search terms frequently used by browsers when they want information on a particular topic or subject matter.
+These are phrases that are designed to emulate search terms frequently used by browsers when they want information on a particular topic or subject.
 If you can embed applicable keywords into your web copy then you will begin to rank better on Google.

 As you delve into the detail more and more it gets increasingly complicated, but at a first look, it’s keywords that you need to get your head around.
 You can use free online keyword search tools like Google Trends, Google Correlate or Wordtracker Scout to find which phrases rank best and then start to deploy them in your text.